The government-funded greyhound racing industry

 A Government inquiry into the performance of Tasracing highlighted numerous issues with the funding agreement including that: “The ongoing indexed $27 million funding model fails to tie funding to performance and is irrespective of revenue earned.”

-The latest increase in taxpayer funding for the industry was announced in September 2022.
-This is despite growing resistance by Tasmanian taxpayers.
+There is growing resistance by Tasmanian taxpayers to this misuse of public funds.
 A parliamentary petition in June 2022 calling for an end to public funding of greyhound racing amassing more than 13,500 signatures, the most of any e-petition tabled to parliament.

 Greyhound Racing SA chairman Grantley Stevens and SA Racing Minister Corey Wingard at the opening of the Murray Bridge track in July 2019 which saw the death of a greyhound.
 (Photo: Greyhound Racing SA)